scalyr/dataset-addon-for-splunk/README.md

 # Development

 Since Splunk support Python 3.7 (deprecated as of June 2023), and cant be easily installed we use Python 3.8 to build app.
-In order to use use python 3.8 we use Python Virtual environment.
+In order to use python 3.8 we use Python Virtual environment.

 ## Prerequisites
 - Install [Splunk AppInspect CLI](https://dev.splunk.com/enterprise/docs/developapps/testvalidate/appinspect/useappinspectclitool)